axians/microServiceBus.docs/nav/_integration/working-with-incident-policies.md

 > **Incident Policies** is only available on managed *Organizations* and can be enabled on the [Organization page](https://microservicebus.com/organizations/detail).

 ## What is an incident?
 An *incident* can be created from anywhere but most commonly created from a *Node* like abnormalities you’d like to take action on.
 All *incidents* have an identifier (error code), a description and an action.
-Actions are described in detail (below)[#Actions].
+Actions are described in detail [(below)](#Actions).
 However, *incidents* can also be created through integration with third parties such as a SIM card provider, where *incidents* might be raised if data plans are reached.

 ## Create a custom alert
 A custom alert is implemented using an **Incident Policy** which defines three elements: The *identifier* (error code), description and an action.
 Navigate to the [Organization page](https://microservicebus.com/organizations/details), and scroll down to the *ServiceNow* section.
 If your organization is managed, the *MANAGE INCIDENT POLICIES* button is enabled.
 Click the button to open the *Incident policies* dialog.